Western Australian Goldfields: Goldfields to Eastern Goldfields

 In the 1890s the goldfields term was used for country between Southern Cross and Coolgardie, however as the gold fields extended to Kalgoorlie and beyond, the term Eastern Goldfields was used for the locations in vicinity of Kalgoorlie at that stage.

 Sometimes West Australian Goldfields, even the goldfields or Eastern Goldfields is a term that has been used to either identify the region surrounding Kalgoorlie-Boulder within the current broader designated region of Goldfields-Esperance in Western Australia.

 The term has been used in books specifically referring to the Kalgoorlie region.

 The term has been used in government reports as a reference for all of the goldfields found in Western Australia.

 The term has been used in company names.

+Kimberley goldfield

+The Kimberley goldfield was proclaimed in 1886.

+The Kimberley goldfield was relatively short lived, mainly the rush period of the 1880s and 1890s being the notable era on the field.